Akhilsudh/BITS-WILP-Knowledge-Base/docs/Knowledge Base/All Semesters/Semester 1/Mathematical Foundations for Data Science/Week2MFDS.md

 - Once conditions are calculated, we can say that whenever the **condition number is in the range of 4 to 5 then they are well informed** but if the **condition is around a 100 or so then they are more ill conditioned in nature**.
 - There is **no clear distinction** between well informed and ill informed system of equations

-#### Operations Count for Gaussian Elimination
-The details for the operation counts for several operations done is explained in the page here: [[GaussianEliminationPython#Operations Count]]

 ---
 Tags: [[!MathematicalFoundationsIndex]]